What’s worse than the “White Screen of Death”? This.

 Step 4: Update your website.

 Until now you have been taking care of the preliminary requirements for getting your website back online.
 Now you will be getting into the specifics which might be more technical than some are comfortable with.
-You can ask for technical assistance, hire a security advisor or simply get a security plugin like MalCare to do the job for you.
+You can run a WordPress security audit, you can ask for technical assistance, hire a security advisor, or simply get a security plugin like MalCare to do the job for you.

 Step 5: Backup and Refresh Account